Members

 Prof. dr. Leon van den Broeke

-Prof. Van den Broeke is Professor Theology of Law in the Context of Religion and Society, Director of the Deddens Kerkrecht Centre at the Theologische Universiteit Kampen, a senior member of the CCMW and coordinator of the Centre’s fundraising activities.
-He is also an associate professor at the Vrije Universiteit Amsterdam.
-Also, he is and chair of the Centre of Religion and Law, a joint venture of the Faculty of Law and the Faculty of Religion and Theology at the Vrije Universiteit Amsterdam.
+Prof. Van den Broeke is Professor Theology of Law in the Context of Religion and Society, Director of the Deddens Kerkrecht Centre at Theologische Universiteit Utrecht, a senior member of the CCMW and coordinator of the Centre’s fundraising activities.
+Also, he is the chair of the Centre of Religion and Law, a joint venture of the Theological University Utrecht, the Faculty of Law and the Faculty of Religion and Theology at Vrije Universiteit Amsterdam.

 E: cvandenbroeke@tukampen.nl